csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **c**.
 Suppose that vehicle i is at (xi, yi); write a nontrivial admissible heuristic hi for the number of moves it will require to get to its goal location (n − i + 1, n), assuming no other vehicles are on the grid.

 **d**.
-Which of the following heuristics are admissible for the problem of moving all n vehi- cles to their destinations?
+Which of the following heuristics are admissible for the problem of moving all n vehicles to their destinations?
 Explain.

 (i) ∑n